 Prepare the Ingredients

 I start with preparing the ingredients; more specifically, I need the flesh of the avocado fruit.
-For this, I will cut the avocado in two with a knife until the seed, after which I will open the fruit in two by twisting.
+For this, I will cut the avocado in two with a knife until the seed is, after which I will open the fruit in two by twisting.

 Also, with the knife, I remove the seed, and then with a spoon, I scoop out the core from the peel of each half avocado.